Regenerative agriculture: Criticism

 According to a 2016 study published by the Swedish University of Agricultural Sciences, the actual rate at which improved grazing management could contribute to carbon sequestration is seven times lower than the claims made by Savory.
 The study concludes that holistic management cannot reverse climate change.
 A study by the Food and Climate Research Network in 2017 concluded that Savory's claims about carbon sequestration are "unrealistic" and very different from those issued by peer-reviewed studies.

 Tim Searchinger and Janet Ranganathan have expressed concerns about emphasis upon "Practices That Increase Soil Carbon at the Field Level" because "overestimating potential soil carbon gains could undermine efforts to advance effective climate mitigation in the agriculture sector".
 Instead Tim Searchinger and Janet Ranganathan say, "preserving the huge, existing reservoirs of vegetative and soil carbon in the world's remaining forests and woody savannas by boosting productivity on existing agricultural land (a land sparing strategy) is the largest, potential climate mitigation prize of regenerative and other agricultural practices.
 Realizing these benefits requires implementing practices in ways that boost productivity and then linking those gains to governance and finance to protect natural ecosystems.
 In short, produce, protect and prosper are the most important opportunities for agriculture."

+Indigenous roots and appropriation

+Regenerative agriculture was practiced for hundreds, if not thousands, of years by Indigenous groups.
+A paper published in the journal Agriculture and Human Values argues that Western systems have ignored this and the relational values of Indigenous systems in their regenerative agriculture work, leading to epistemic injustices.